daleciajones/grace-it-support-agent/README.md

 ## ✨ Project Vision

-Grace represents my early steps in Python development and automation.She blends logic, structure, and human-like interaction.
+Grace represents my early steps in Python development and automation.
+She blends logic, structure, and human-like interaction.

 Her purpose is simple: to make IT support feel seamless and human.